mbusby/AddUMIsToBam/ReadMe.txt

 A bam file
 Adds the UMI and UMI base qualities to the bam file in the RX and QX tags

-Developed by: Michele Busby, Computational Biologist Broad Technology Labs/MBRD Broad Institute 2/10/2016
+Developed by: Michele Busby original release 2/10/2016

 Why would I want to do this?